 Personally, I no longer use Google Chrome but it’s the only option in my office.
 But back when I did use Chrome at home, I would get this ridiculous message on my personal computer even though it was owned and managed by me and no one else.
 If Google Chrome displays a message:

 “This browser is managed by your organization”

-You can fix Chrome is managed by your organization by regedit and deleting the keys:
+You can fix Chrome (or Edge) is managed by your organization by regedit and deleting the keys:

 - Start Regedit.
 The easiest way is pressing the Window Key +R and typing regedit.